carsonmike/datasciencecoursera/README.md

 ###datasciencecoursera
 ===================
-if it walks like a duck and quacks like a duck, can it be anamaroninc ur just a duck
+if it walks like a duck and quacks like a duck, is it anama-tronic or just a duck